Tips for Parents

 We appreciate your concern for your child's use of our app, but unfortunately we can't give you access to the account or take any action on the account at your request.
 We're generally forbidden by privacy laws against giving unauthorized access to someone who isn't an account holder.

 Please note that all users ages 13 and older are considered authorized account holders and are included in the scope of this policy.

 We know many parents and guardians think about what their teens are doing online, and we feel a great responsibility to make sure Instagram is a positive place for them to connect and share.
 That’s why we created this guide, which was developed and localized with the help of safety and parenting organizations around the world.

 This resource focuses on three things: how to manage privacy, interactions and time on Instagram.
 It also includes the basics of our app, and a description of our tools, plus a discussion guide for how parents and guardians can have an open conversation with their teens about Instagram.

 Download the guide below for more information:

 Privacy and Safety

-Your child can also remove followers and block other people on Instagram.
-When they block another person, that person can't view your child's photos/videos or search for their Instagram account.
-People aren't notified when they're blocked.
-Learn more about blocking people.
+Your teen can also block people on Instagram.
+When they block another person, that person can't view your teen's photos or videos or search for their Instagram account.

 Keep in mind that people own the rights to all images they've taken and shared with Instagram.
 If there's no violation of our Guidelines or Terms taking place, we can’t help you directly unless required to do so by law.